Julie's Experience with Tobacco Road Downsizing

 Tobacco Road Downsizing: "How did you come to select Tobacco Road Downsizing?"

-Julie: "I've always liked to go to estate sales and tag sales, so I had been to Morgan and Mariah's sales before and just became really good friends with them.
+Julie: "I've always liked to go to estate sales and tag sales, so I had been to Mariah's sales before and just became really good friends with them.
 I looked at other companies, but I felt like the size of the job could only be done by someone who has enough staff to pull it off and make it an easy thing to do.
 I had 3 attics full of stuff.
 Plus all that square footage!
 I knew I need a company with a staff big enough and with resources to have a smooth sale.

 The other reason why I selected them is because of their expertise in marketing.
 That's a huge thing!
 It's one thing to get on an "estate sale kind of listing" in the area (such as the list of all sales on estatesales.net).
 But it's a whole other thing when they're using all of the venues of social media, their email list, and their connections to really drive traffic."